darrendonhardt/Peer-Assessment/CodeBook.md

 _Data_

 The Data area is further broken down into "train" and "test" data sets.
-I explain the test data set, which applies equally to the "train" data set
+I will explain the test data set, which applies equally to the "train" data set
 * X_test.txt - file containing the measurements for each experiment window sample.
 In test there are 2947 samples, in train there are 7352 samples.
 * Y_test.txt - file containing the activity codes relating to each experiment window sample.
 * subject_test.txt - file containing the subject codes relating to each experiment window sample.